 When Elise was ready for her first dentist appointment, I did some checking and found out that a lot of young children are often very intimidated by the dentist.
-Even the great pediatric dentists can be somewhat scary and make it hard for a toddler to get comfortable.
-The answer?
-Preparation!
+The answer to relieve that anxiety was preparation.

 It is a simple concept: prepare your toddler for their first dental exam.
 Ok, but how?
 We were already brushing her teeth, reading books about dental visits and tooth care, and we even made up a song.
 What else, short of going for a “meet-and-greet” could I do?

-As mentioned above, we played dentist: Mommy was the dentist first, asking Elise to watch as I flossed and brushed the marshmallow teeth and tongue.
+- I asked her to watch as I flossed and brushed the marshmallow teeth and tongue.
 Then it was Elise’s turn to play with the mouth, brushing each and every tooth with an adorable amount of concentration.
-We would also drill and buffer it – yep, we made funny sounds and just moved the toothbrush around.
-So many giggles were had!

-– Full or scrap pieces of card stock in pink and red
+- Full or scrap pieces of cardstock in pink and red (see cut sizes below)

 - 20 mini marshmallows